Jedi18/Syl3D/README.md

 2. Compile GLFW from the source code or use the pre-compiled binaries from https://www.glfw.org/download.html .
 Use [this page](https://learnopengl.com/Getting-started/Creating-a-window) for help.

-3. Use GLAD's [web service] (http://glad.dav1d.de/) to get the desired files.
+3. Use GLAD's [web service](http://glad.dav1d.de/) to get the desired files.
 Use [this page](https://learnopengl.com/Getting-started/Creating-a-window) for help.

 4. Compile or use pre-compiled binaries for [Assimp](http://assimp.org/index.php/downloads) .
 Use [this page](https://learnopengl.com/Model-Loading/Assimp) for help.

 5. Add the relevant files for GLFW, GLAD and Assimp to the project's include and linker dependencies in the project settings.
+Add the folder paths to the additional include directories under C/C++ and the lib files in Linker->Input.

 6. Run the application!